CyVerse-learning-materials/learning-materials-home/README.rst

 **Welcome to the CyVerse Learning Center**

 The CyVerse Learning Center is a release of our learning materials in the popular "Read the Docs" formatting.
-We are transitioning our leaning materials from our wiki into this format to make them easier to search, use, and update.

 ***************
 Getting Started